EV owners who live up north no longer have the range anxiety of other states

-The Queensland Government, in collaboration with councils and other partners, have rolled out the Queensland Electric Super Highway.
-Of course, this is great news for EV owners living or visiting the sunshine state and it also encourages and accelerates the uptake of EVs across Australia.
+The Queensland Government, in collaboration with councils and partners, have introduced the Queensland Electric Super Highway.
+Which we think is great news!
+Not only for EV owners living in the sunshine state, but visitors and tourists also.
+In short, it’ll encourage and accelerate the uptake of EVs across Australia.

-Each fast chargers has been installed in convenient, safe locations close to major highways where there are existing amenities such as cafes, restaurants and shops.
-This means the sites allow motorists to easily charge their vehicle, plus have a short break and spend some dollars before setting off again.
+Each fast chargers has been installed in convenient, safe locations.
+Primarily, these are close to major highways where there are existing amenities such as cafes, restaurants and shops.
+In other words, sites that allow motorists to easily charge their EV, have a short break and spend some dollars before setting off again.

 Even better, every charge point is completely green-powered, either through direct-source renewable energy or carbon offsets!